RaspAP/raspap-webgui/BACKERS.md

 Matthew B - "Great project, easy to set up." -£15
 Mikko M - "Thanks for the great RaspAP." -€10
 Oren G - "Needed to create an AP with my pi, this just worked so well!
 Thank you!" -$25
+Vince H - "Such a great project!
+Thank you and keep up the great work!" -$20